robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 #### Prompt #2

-Are these news not enough to establish that the sabotage of Nordstream pipelines has been conducted with the support of Ukrainian expert scuba diver?
+Are these news not enough to establish that the sabotage of Nord Stream pipelines has been conducted with the support of Ukrainian expert scuba diver?

 <br/>